Key

 Autobahn:

-A motorway tax
+A motorway

-disc (Vignette)
+tax disc (Vignette)

 must be displayed

-- weekly or monthly
+- weekly or

-versions can be
+can be obtained

-obtained from
+from most

-most petrol stations.
+petrol stations.

 The following

-motorways charge
+motorways

-tolls: A10 Tauern
+A10 Tauern

-motorway, A9 Pyhrn
+A9 Pyhrn motorway,

-motorway, A13
+A13 Brenner

-Brenner motorway
+motorway and

-and the S16 Arlberg
+the S16 Arlberg

 Tunnel.